What's New

 Hotels in Berlin

-Berlin has 90,723 hotel beds in 592 hotels and guest houses.
-Another 8,000 rooms will soon open.
+Berlin has more hotel beds than New York City.
+(Berlin has has more than 120,000 hotel rooms.)
 Room rates in three-star hotels average 67 euros per night.

 Budget travelers looking for cheap hotels can choose from 13,000 beds in 30 hostels, priced as low as 10 euros a night.
 Berlin Tourism offers a best-rate guarantee for 350 Berlin hotels booked on their website.